 See the Snow Removal Policy at the bottom of this page.

 Grading of roads is usually done after a soaking rain.
 Township maintenance staff takes great pride in grading and compacting the roads to assure a smooth, safe surface.
 The Township spreads 28,000 yards of new gravel each year on the roads that need attention to maintain a smooth surface.

 The Township performs many other maintenance duties throughout the year.
 The weeds on the shoulders are mowed, culverts are maintained or replaced, ditches are cleaned for proper drainage and the removal of illegal dumping.
 The brush is kept to a minimum by mowing it.
 Road projects are overseen by Township maintenance staff to assure the outside contractors complete their jobs to Township standards.

 The Township will be using chloride designated by the Board to cut down on gravel loss, dust, and washboarding.
 Those residents who do not have your road designated for chloride, and would be willing to pay for it, can do so.

 The safety and convenience of the traveling public is a main concern of Silver creek Township.
 The goal of the Township is to have all roads passable within a reasonable amount of time after a snowfall has stopped.

 The Township does not assure a completely bare road and will not sand entire sections of roadway.
 Users of the highway system are reminded to exercise caution and drive with care.
 Please remember that the legal speed limit may not be possible at all times.

-In the event of an emergency road or maintenance issue, please call one of the board members, starting with Chris Klein as a main contact.
+In the event of an emergency road or maintenance issue, please call one of the board members.